-If you read TLE you will know I love Thailand and what’s not to like, its friendly laid-back way of life, amazing food, fantastic beaches keep me returning again and again.
+If you read TLE you will know I love Thailand and what’s not to like?
+Its friendly laid-back way of life, amazing food and fantastic beaches keep me returning again and again.
 If you are on a tight timescale and don’t have the luxury of pottering around different islands but want to get a flavour of island life then Phuket is a good compromise.

 So read on and find out more about this gem of a hotel and and why it is listed as one of the best luxury hotels in Phuket.

 Background and Concept

 Fringed by coconut palms and positioned on a gently rolling slope that leads you down to your own private beach which looks out to the Andaman Sea, you will feel like you have hit gold when you first arrive at The Surin.

 The hotel is built around a central open plan pavilion which starts with the reception at the top and leads you down floor by floor past restaurants, a library and finally reaching the large hexagonal pool at the bottom with connecting beach bar and pretty much deserted beach beyond (a luxury in Phuket!).
 Originally The Surin was originally the Chedi when it was first built back in 1982 by famed hotel architect Ed Tuttle (architect of The Hyatt Place Vendome and Aman Resorts).
 A major refurbishment has given the hotel a fresh light and airy feel incorporating traditional Thai designs with modern amenities.
 In fact it is so design lead it is also part of Design Hotels portfolio of properties a big plus for us at TLE!

 Instead of traditional hotel rooms 103 ‘shaker’ style cottages fan out across the hillside around the hotel pavilion.
 Each cottage is cleverly positioned so it has a view out to sea and is interspaced with mature tropical trees and plants so you have a feeling of privacy too.